Second person dies after car, tourist bus crash at Kingston

 Acting Inspector Craig Dinnissen, of Dunedin, confirmed this morning the second man had died in hospital and the crash was now a double fatality.

-St John said at the time the crash also left ten people injured.
+St John said at the time the crash also left 10 people injured.

 Dinnissen said the man who died at the scene is understood to be American, while the other deceased man also comes from overseas but his nationality has not been confirmed.

-The pair were believed to have met while traveling in New Zealand.
+The pair were believed to have met while travelling in New Zealand.

 Neither has been named.